tormath1/tormath1/README.md

 ### Hi there 👋

+if you can read this, it means Microsoft did not kill yet GH !

+twitter: @tormath1

 <!--
 **tormath1/tormath1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.